chmaikos/pesonal-web-page-deployer/README.md

 - **config-plain.yaml**: This configuration file facilitates the setup of a ConfigMap resource in your Kubernetes cluster, aiding in the streamlined management of your application's configuration.
 - **secret.yaml**: A Kubernetes secret file that helps in managing sensitive information such as passwords and API keys, enhancing the security posture of your application.

+The manifest was generated using Kompose and adjusted to expose the frontend only.
+Database and Backend are not accessible directly.

+The manifest assumes you already have a Kubernetes cluster configuration with a Traefik Ingress and Cert-Manager for SSL certificates.

 ### Environment Variables

 - `SMTP_PASSWORD`: The SMTP server password encoded in base64 format.

+All other environment variables in the ConfigMap are the same as Docker and Ansible.

 ### Usage